 On iPad, iOS 12 no longer bundles Control Center into the app switcher

-Enter Notification Center
+Entering Notification Center

-Yup, just like on iPhone X.
+Again, just like on iPhone X.

-Bring up the Dock
+Pulling up your Dock

 A shorter, slower swipe brings up the Dock

-Invoke the app switcher
+Invoking the app switcher

-While in the app switcher, swipe right with one finger to find and open a different app. iOS 12 lets you enter the app switcher the old-fashioned way, too, by double-clicking the Home button.
+Swiping right with one finger in the app switcher will let you find and open a different app.
+Don’t worry, iOS 12 also makes it so you can enter the system app switcher on your Apple tablet the old-fashioned way, by double-clicking the Home button.

-Go back to the last-used app
+Going back to the last-used app

 This gesture only works when you’re on a Home screen, not while using an app.